William Egginton: Works

-William Egginton is the author of How the World Became a Stage (2003), Perversity and Ethics (2006), A Wrinkle in History (2007), The Philosopher's Desire (2007), The Theater of Truth (2010), In Defense of Religious Moderation (2011), and The Man Who Invented Fiction: How Cervantes Ushered In the Modern World (2016).
-He is the co-author of Medialogies: reading reality in the age of inflationary media (2017).
+William Egginton is the author of How the World Became a Stage (2003), Perversity and Ethics (2006), A Wrinkle in History (2007), The Philosopher's Desire (2007), The Theater of Truth (2010), In Defense of Religious Moderation (2011), The Man Who Invented Fiction: How Cervantes Ushered In the Modern World (2016), The Splintering of the American Mind: Identity, Inequality, and Community on Today's College Campuses (2018), The Rigor of Angels: Borges, Heisenberg, Kant, and the Ultimate Nature of Reality (2023), and Alejandro Jodorowsky: Filmmaker and Philosopher (2024).
+The Rigor of Angels was selected as one of the "Best Books of 2023" by The New Yorker and was described as "challenging, ambitious, and elegant" by The New York Times, who included that work in its 2023 list of "Notable Books" and as one of nine "Critics' Picks" in 2023.
+The Rigor of Angels was also mentioned as a close contender for the New York Times "10 Best Books of 2023" during an episode of its The Book Review podcast.

+Egginton is the co-author of Medialogies: Reading Reality in the Age of Inflationary Media (2017) and What Would Cervantes Do?: Navigating Post-Truth with Spanish Baroque Literature (2022).
+What Would Cervantes Do? was the subject of a special issue of Hispanic Issues in 2023.
 He is also co-editor with Mike Sandbothe of The Pragmatic Turn in Philosophy (2004), translator of Lisa Block de Behar's Borges, the Passion of an Endless Quotation (2003, 2nd edition 2014), and co-editor with David E. Johnson of Thinking With Borges (2009).
-In 2017, he co-authored the book Medialogies: Reading Reality in the Age of Inflationary Media with David R. Castillo.
-In 2018, Bloomsbury published his book, The Splintering of the American Mind: Identity, Inequality, and the Future of Community.